jeremyimbisi/phase-0-html-issue-bot-9000-lab/README.md

 ## Getting Started

 **Fork and clone** this lesson into your local environment.
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Navigate into its environment directory in the terminal, then run `code .` to open the files in Visual Studio Code.